Genital piercing

-Genital piercing is a form of body piercing that involves piercing a part of the genitalia, thus creating a suitable place for wearing different types of jewellery.
-Nevertheless, the term may also be used pars pro toto to indicate all body piercings in the area of the anus, perineum, penis, scrotum, and vulva, including piercings such as anal, guiche, and pubic that do not involve perforation of genitalia.
+Genital piercing is a form of body piercing that involves piercing a part of the genitalia or in the area of the anus, perineum, penis, scrotum, and vulva.
+Anal, guiche, and pubic piercings do not involve perforation of genitalia itself.
 Genital piercings can be done regardless of sex, with various forms of piercings available.
 The main motive is beautification and individualization; in addition, some piercings enhance sexual pleasure by increasing stimulation.
-Pre-modern genital piercings is most culturally widespread in Southeast Asia, where it has been part of traditional practice since ancient times.
+Pre-modern genital piercings were most culturally widespread in Southeast Asia, where it had been part of traditional practice since ancient times.
 Records of genital piercing are found in the Kama Sutra.